carolyncole/mermaid-wintersession/lesson1-actors/xxx-answer-key.md

 The documentation for sequence diagrams is located at [mermaid-js](https://mermaid-js.github.io/mermaid/#/sequenceDiagram)

 Who does things in our requirements?
-  * The User - A human
+1. add an actor for the User
-  * Our System - A computer
+1. add a participant for Our System
-  * The External System - A computer
+1. add a participant for the External System
-  * The Curator A human
+1. add an actor for the curator

 ```mermaid
 sequenceDiagram